pacellie/metamorphic_testing/README.md

 ## Create a new example
 - Create a new directory in the `examples` directory.
-- Put your test files in there like normal (e.g. `test_example.py`, files to be checked by Pytest need to have their names start with `test_`).
+- Put your test files in there like normal (e.g. `test_example.py`, files to be checked by Pytest need to have their names start with `test_` except if you manually run them).
 - Install development dependencies using `poetry add --D <package name>`.
 - Run `poetry run example <which>` to run the tests locally.
 - Create a new job for your example: Assuming your example is called `hello_world`, add this to the `.gitlab-ci.yml` file in the repository root: